One of Jim's favorite quotes is:

 In 2014, Jim graduated from Gerry Spence's Trial Lawyers College.
 The Trial Lawyers College is dedicated to preserving the right to trial by jury and to improving the skills of attorneys who fight for and protect the rights of ordinary people.
 Jim believes in the work of the Trial Lawyers College, and he contributes regularly to the college as a member of the Ranch Club.

-Jim has multiple verdicts and settlements of more than $1 million.
+- Jim has multiple verdicts and settlements of more than $1 million.
 He is a member of the Million Dollar Advocates Forum.
-Jim is also a member of the American Association of Justice, a Sustaining Member the New Mexico Trial Lawyers Association, and a Barrister in the H. Vearle Payne American Inn of Court.
+Jim is also a member of the American Association of Justice, and a Sustaining Member the New Mexico Trial Lawyers Association.

 Jim's Personal Philosophy

 Jim believes the right to trial by jury--a right guaranteed by the Seventh Amendment to the United States Constitution and by the New Mexico Constitution--is a cornerstone of our democracy and of a free society.
 He believes that a jury trial is the only place where every person--rich or poor, male or female, black or white--can stand on equal footing with the largest, richest, and most powerful corporations.
 Jim says: "The jury system is under constant attack from wealthy special interests who seek to avoid accountability to the public and to those they have injured.
 We must preserve this fundamental right."

 One of Jim's proudest moments was representing injured workers against a meatpacking company.
 The meatpacker placed money over worker safety.
 The meatpacker was more concerned about profits than safety, and Jim held the meatpacker accountable.

 Jim believes in "breaking bread" with clients on a regular basis.
 "To successfully tell a client's story to the jury requires me to walk in my client's shoes," Jim says.